tbarker/5X-Crypto-Security-Guide/README.md

 Take a passphrase protected spreadsheet or similar, and then record all your crypto assets.

 These should divided into Holdings.
 Each Holding will be funds you are happy to have publicly linked and want to manage together.
-Most people will only have one Holding.
+Most people will only have one **Holding**.

 In doing this you should consider..
 - KYC status.
 Who knows it’s yours?